-OUR RESPONSIBILITY AS THE INSURER IS TO:
+OUR RESPONSIBILITY AS THE INSURANCE COMPANY IS TO:

-- 1. Describe the cover that is offered by your insurance contract this is called the policy schedule. - 2.
-Provide cover for each item that is noted on your policy schedule. - 3.
+- 1. Describe the cover that is offered by your insurance contract. - 2.
+Provide cover for each item that is noted on your policy. - 3.
 Pay any valid claim you make, compensating you for all insurable losses.